-The MSc Programme
+The MSc Program

-The Master’s Programme is designed to give students a deeper appreciation of physics while giving them a comprehensive exposure to research methodology that will allow them to become independent researchers.
+The Master’s Program is designed to give students a deeper appreciation of physics while giving them a comprehensive exposure to research methodology that will allow them to become independent researchers.
 Research is being carried out in the following areas:

 - Astrophysics (High Energy Phenomena, Stellar and Binary Evolution, Pulsars)

 - Solid State Physics (Condensed Matter Physics, Many-Body Theory, Highly Correlated Systems)

 - Theoretical Physics (Cosmology, Gravitational Theory, Dark Energy)

 The program is open to graduates of any university of recognized standing who have obtained at least a Bachelor’s degree with honours with a Class II standing (GPA of 3/4 or its equivalent).
 An applicant who has followed a combined program (e.g., majors in math and physics), must have obtained at least a Class II standing in their physics courses.
 Applicants who do not satisfy these requirements may, with the permission of the University, be admitted to a qualifying year to bring their standing up to that of an honours degree.
 Alternatively the department may require students to do additional courses to those that are considered mandatory to meet the minimum requirements.
 Even if MSc applicants meet the minimum requirements, the department is not obligated to accept applicants based on the availability of supervisors, financial considerations, ability to offer the necessary courses, or the ranking of more qualified candidates.

 MSc Program Requirements